 We hope you can join us for this year's Norway Residency Program.
 To apply, please submit the application form at the top of the page and we will email you within several weeks of receiving your application.
-The final date to submit an application is August 15th, 2018.
+The final date to submit an application September 15th, 2018.
 We will be notifying all applicants of their status before September 30th and publicly announce our artist-in-residence list at that time for the 2019 residency program.

 Please note that we are looking for a group of individuals with diverse backgrounds in art, culture, and practice, and we would love to hear about your expertise, interests, and anything else you may wish to add.
 Our application process celebrates these details and we look forward to putting together an incredible team of artists-in-residence for 2019!